-The World Religions elective course will be offered as a semester long course focusing on several of the world's major religions (Hinduism, Judaism, Christianity, Buddhism, Islam, Native American spiritual beliefs, and secular perspectives).
-The course introduces students to the world religions and philosophies through the use of both primary/secondary sources and class discussions.
+The World Religions elective course will be offered as a semester long course focusing on several of the world's major religions (Hinduism, Judaism, Christianity, Buddhism, Islam, and secular perspectives).
+The course introduces students to the world's religions and philosophies through the use of both primary/secondary sources and class discussions.
 The course requires students to demonstrate an understanding of the religions and philosophies under study and common elements presented within those religions and philosophies.